Charles W. Misner

-Charles William Misner (/ˈmɪsnər/; June 13, 1932 – July 24, 2023) was an American physicist and one of the authors of Gravitation.
+Charles William Misner (/ˈmɪznər/; June 13, 1932 – July 24, 2023) was an American physicist and one of the authors of Gravitation.
 His specialties included general relativity and cosmology.
 His work has also provided early foundations for studies of quantum gravity and numerical relativity.

 Biography

 Academic training and university positions

 Misner received his B.S. degree from the University of Notre Dame in 1952.
 He then moved to Princeton University, where he earned an M.A. in 1954 and completed his Ph.D. in 1957.
 His dissertation, Outline of Feynman Quantization of General Relativity; Derivation of Field Equations; Vanishing of the Hamiltonian, was completed under John Wheeler.

 Prior to completing his Ph.D., Misner joined the faculty of the Princeton Physics Department with the rank of Instructor (1956–1959), and was subsequently promoted to assistant professor (1959–1963).
 In 1963 he moved to the University of Maryland, College Park as an associate professor and achieved full professor status there in 1966.

 Since 2000, Misner has been Professor Emeritus of Physics, and he continued to be a member of the Gravitation Theory Group in the Maryland Center for Fundamental Physics.
 During his career, Misner advised 22 Ph.D. students primarily at Princeton and at the University of Maryland.

 Misner held visiting positions at the Max Planck Institute for Gravitational Physics (also known as the Albert Einstein Institute); the Kavli Institute for Theoretical Physics at the University of California, Santa Barbara; the Pontifical Academy of Cracow (Poland); the Institute for Physical Problems in Moscow (during the time of the Soviet Union); the California Institute of Technology, the University of Oxford, and the University of Cambridge.